 General Studies Requirement.
 The following curriculum includes sufficient approved course work to fulfill the General Studies requirement.
-See pages 71-94 for the General Studies requirement and a list of approved courses.
+See pages 84-108 for the General Studies requirement and a list of approved courses.
+Note that all three General Studies awareness areas are required.
+Consult your advisor for an approved list of courses.

 Graduation Requirements.
 In addition to fulfilling college and major requirements, students must meet all university graduation and college degree requirements.
-See pages 66-70.
+See pages 79-83.